 You might prefer another color for the backdrop.
 How about purple?

-Instructions for felt tree
+Make a felt tree

 Here is where you will find the easy instructions for the reversible felt tree.

-Instructions for felt ghosts
+Cut out felt ghosts

-2. Number the ghosts with a permanent marker or self-adhesive stickers.
+Number the ghosts with a permanent marker or self-adhesive stickers.

-Ghost games to play on the felt board
+Play math games on the felt board

 1. Ghosts in a Tree